mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-of Admiral Moshe Halfview – the cyborg military hero credited with quashing the rebellion at Sketola – and the _Exatar_ , an espionage ship that used unique ‘ramscoop’ technology.
+of Admiral Moshe Halfview – the cyborg military hero credited with quashing the rebellion at Sketola – and the _Exatar_ , an espionage ship that used unique 'ramscoop' technology.

 In addition to its normal duties, the Lalandra Scout Base has liaison officers who work with the local ship- building industry.
-Some of the scouts’ most advanced craft are assembled here, including advanced versions of its _Suleiman_ - and _Donosev_ -class starships.
-For years, the Colonial Naval Administration on Sketola has sought to expand Lalandra’s facilities to include the construction of naval vessels but they have been turned down by the Imperial government thus far.
-If anything, Sketola’s frequent entreaties only make the Imperium more nervous about Bunkerian naval independence.
+Some of the scouts' most advanced craft are assembled here, including advanced versions of its _Suleiman_ - and _Donosev_ -class starships.
+For years, the Colonial Naval Administration on Sketola has sought to expand Lalandra's facilities to include the construction of naval vessels but they have been turned down by the Imperial government thus far.
+If anything, Sketola's frequent entreaties only make the Imperium more nervous about Bunkerian naval independence.
 While their TL13 Colonial Navy is of little concern to the Admiralty, the thought of